FlowFuse/flowfuse/docs/quick-start/README.md

 * **Database:** A pre-configured database for storing platform data
 * **Proxy Server:** A pre-configured proxy server for managing HTTP traffic

-For an advanced installation guide, please refer to the dedicated page for [running FlowFuse on Docker](../install/docker/README.md).
+For a full installation guide, including how to setup FlowFuse in a production environment, please refer to the dedicated page for [running FlowFuse on Docker](../install/docker/README.md).

 ## Prerequisites